-2 Written Questions
+2 Written questions

-2 Multiple Choice Questions
+2 Multiple choice questions

 - Term is a federal statue made up of several grant programs to states in educating students with disabilities.
 The term specifically lists types of disabilities and conditions that render a child entitled to special education.